This article explains how granting a right of first offer (RFO) to shareholders within a shareholders' agreement can prevent share dilution.

-Dilution means a reduction, either in value (economic dilution) or relative ownership (percentage dilution).
+Dilution means a reduction, either in value (known as economic dilution) or relative ownership (known as percentage dilution).
 Both can occur together, or one can occur and not the other.

 Dilution happens when a company issues new stock or an investor converts convertible instruments (for example, convertible debt or convertible preference shares) to ordinary shares.

 Percentage dilution reduces the relative power that a shareholder has in setting the direction or the company and controlling the operation.
-If a company issues new shares and one shareholder doesn't buy more shares from the new issue, then the number of shares he owns as a percentage of the total number issued decreases.
-Of course, in order not to suffer percentage dilution, he needs to buy at least the percentage of the new issue that equals his old ownership percentage.
+If a company issues new shares and one shareholder doesn't buy more of them from the new issue, then the number of shares they own as a percentage of the total number issued decreases.
+Of course, in order not to suffer percentage dilution, they need to buy at least the percentage of the new issue that equals their old ownership percentage.
 For example, a member who owns 30% of the company before an issue must buy at least 30% of the new shares to remain a 30% owner after the issue.

 Economic dilution reduces the value of a shareholder's investment.
-Economic dilution occurs when shares are issued at prices that change the average value per share.
+It occurs when shares are issued at prices that change the average value per share.
 For example, if a company issues 100 x £1 shares, then total share capital is £100 and the average value per share is £1.
-If it then issues another 50 shares at £0.25, then total share capital is £112.50 and the average value per share is £0.90.
-Shareholders who bought shares in the first issue suffer economic dilution as the average value of each of their shares falls by £0.10.
+If it then issues another 50 shares at £0.25, then total share capital is £112.50 and the average value per share is £0.75.
+Shareholders who bought shares in the first issue suffer economic dilution as the average value of each of their shares falls by £0.25.

 The decision to issue share capital is not one that by default requires unanimous agreement by all shareholders.
 Sometimes, the decision can even be made by the directors alone.

-A minority shareholder may find that the board or a majority shareholder approves the issue of shares without it being in his interest.
-The effect could be to reduce his decision making capabilities further, or reduce the value of his investment.
+A minority shareholder may find that the board or a majority shareholder approves the issue of shares without it being in their interest.
+The effect could be to reduce their decision making capabilities further, or reduce the value of their investment.
 Founders with small shareholdings may find themselves edged further out of making decisions about how the company is run.

-Usually, a limit is put on the number of shares any shareholder can buy - to the proportion that he already holds - so that he can prevent dilution, but can't strengthen his position as a result of being an insider.
+Usually, a limit is put on the number of shares any shareholder can buy - to the proportion that they already hold - so that they can prevent dilution, but can't strengthen their position as a result of being an insider.

-If a shareholder can't raise the money to buy the shares, then he can't participate.
-These are the rights to be able to act to prevent dilution, not the rights to never suffer from dilution.
+If a shareholder can't raise the money to buy the shares, then they can't participate.
+These are the rights to be able to act to prevent dilution, not the rights to never suffer from it.